idia640/presentations/week09/PITCHME.md

 For example, Kahnemann cites work from Slovic, Lichtenstein and Fischoff where they surveyed participants to consider pairs of causes of death (diabetes & asthma, stroke & accidents).
 Death by accidents was judged to be more than 300 times more likely than death by diabetes, but the true ratio was 1:4.

-”Unusual events (such as botulism) attract disproportionate attention and are consequently perceived as less unusual than they really are." pg 138
+"Unusual events (such as botulism) attract disproportionate attention and are consequently perceived as less unusual than they really are." pg 138

 From our own experiences in recent times, Kahneman's statement that "estimates of deaths warped by media coverage which is biased toward novelty and poignancy" is particularly applicable.